The Energy Institute

 Increasingly these sectors have converged, creating an integrated global energy market which has been mirrored by the development of the Energy Institute - established to address both the depth and breadth of the subject.

 Today , the EI is home to a range of collaborative initiatives, including the G+ Global Offshore Wind Health and Safety Organisation, SafetyOn and POWERful Women.
-We host the annual International Energy Week, EI Awards, publish New Energy World Magazine and the Energy Barometer, and provide the Toolbox web app helping the energy workforce learn lessons from incidents and get home safe.
+We host the annual International Energy Week and Awards, publish the annual Statistical Review of World Energy, Energy Barometer and weekly digital New Energy World magazine, and provide the Toolbox web app helping the energy workforce learn lessons from incidents and get home safe.

 Energy... we’re working on it